FriendsOfECMAScript/ReactI18nRouting/README.md

 two parts in our projects?
 In this case we think that some other library is needed to join the routing and i18n systems so, we have created the ReactI18nRouting.

-This library aims to provide all the needed this to make the internationalization of the routes as easy as possible.
+This library aims to provide all the needed to make the internationalization of the routes as easy as possible.
-We truly trust in the **Single Responsibility Patter** so, we have designed the library following the UNIX popular concept:<br>*DOTADIW, or "Do One Thing and Do It Well"*.
+We truly trust in the **Single Responsibility Pattern** so, we have designed the library following the UNIX popular concept:<br>*DOTADIW, or "Do One Thing and Do It Well"*.

 ## Installation